Connect with others who understand.

 • “I use body butter and nontoxic lotion.
 I have also done oatmeal baths.”

-MyEczemaTeam is the social network for people with eczema and their loved ones.
-Here, more than 42,000 members come together to ask questions, offer support and advice, and connect with others who understand life with eczema.
+On MyEczemaTeam, the social network for people with eczema and their loved ones, more than 53,000 members come together to ask questions, offer support and advice, and connect with others who understand life with eczema.

-Do you get eczema on your breast?
+Do you get eczema on your breasts?
 What tips do you have for others?
-Share your thoughts and experience in the comments below or start a discussion on MyEczemaTeam.
+Share your thoughts and experience in the comments below or start a discussion on your Activities page.

 A MyEczemaTeam Member